opensourcepos/opensourcepos/README.md

 The main features are:
 * Stock management (Items and Kits)
 * Sale register with transactions logging
-* Receipt and invoice printing and emailing
+* Receipt and invoice printing and/or emailing
 * Barcode generation and printing
 * Suppliers and Customers database
 * Multiuser with permission control
 * Receivings
-* Reporting
+* Reporting on sales, orders, inventory status
 * Gift card
-* Messaging
+* Messaging (SMS)
 * Multilanguage
 * Different UI themes

-The software is written in PHP language, it uses MySQL or MariaDB as data storage back-end and has a simple but intuitive user interface.
+The software is written in PHP language, it uses MySQL (or MariaDB) as data storage back-end and has a simple but intuitive user interface.

 The latest version 3.1.0 is a complete overhaul of the original software.
 It is now based on Bootstrap 3.x using Bootswatch themes, and still uses CodeIgniter 3.x as framework.